near/nearcore/CONTRIBUTING.md

 ## Build Process

-Nearcore is a reasonably standard Rust project, so `cargo test` most likely will just work.
+`nearcore` is a reasonably standard Rust project, so `cargo test` most likely will just work.
 There are couple of specifics though:

 * `nearcore` assumes a UNIX-like environment.
 Linux is actively supported; Mac